brainpy/brainpy-iclr24-reproducibility/README.md

-# Code for the paper "BrainPy: a differentiable brain simulator bridging brain simulation and brain-inspired computing"
+# Code for the ICLR 2024 paper "A differentiable brain simulator bridging brain simulation and brain-inspired computing"

 ![BrainPy](./figures/design.png)